 By now, the message should be clear: It’s possible to open an Irish bank account as a non-resident.
 And as we’ve shared above, there are plenty of non-resident individuals and companies that can benefit from banking here.

 The key, of course, is opening an account with the least amount of hassle and cost.
-To do that, you need the right information, to know which Irish banks are best for non-residents, and which bankers to contact.
+To do that, you need the right information, to know which Irish banks are best for non-residents.

 If you require remote (or online) opening, you’ll need to know the steps involved and which banks actually accept online applications from you without requiring you to visit the country.